AbdulHadi806/React-PokemonGame/README.md

 * React-redux
 * React-router
 # Description
-The App has the ability to show data from a **api**.
+The App has the ability to show data from an **api**.
 It also has features such as comparision between two Pokemons with reference to their base_power, it also has feature e.g search bar.
 The app also has the ability of adding pokemons to heart.
-Moreover the app can also show more description about pokemon thier we can also change between description type like experince, top power, etc. Finally this app also has routing.
-Due to this fact the app is very fast in respond.
+Moreover the app can also show more description about pokemon thier we can also change between description type like experience, top power, etc. Finally this app also has routing set up(Also made a basic protected route).
+Due to the fact of using routing the app is very fast in respond.
 [See more of my Work](https://github.com/AbdulHadi806?tab=repositories)